What This Letter Is About

 - Keep accurate payment information from banks and other payers to verify you received all payment information for filing your return.
 Review the documents to be sure they show your most current address.

-- Report specific income types on the correct lines on Form 1120, U.S. Corporation Income Tax Return, or Form 1041, U.S. Income Tax Return for Estates and Trusts.
+- Report specific income types on the correct lines on Form 1120, U.S. Corporation Income Tax Return (PDF), or Form 1041, U.S. Income Tax Return for Estates and Trusts (PDF).
 For more information, see the reporting instructions for the form you are required to file.

 - If you report income on a line not traditionally reserved for that type of income, provide a statement explaining where you reported the income.

 - Always attach a statement identifying the source of the amount reported on Form 1120, line 10, or Form 1041, line 8 (Other Income).

 - Attach a statement explaining your percentage of gross proceeds that you would be liable to claim on your tax return.

 - Generally, if you receive a Form 1099 for amounts that actually belong to another person, you are a nominee recipient.
 You must file a Form 1099 with the IRS (the same type of Form 1099 you received) for each of the other owners showing the amounts applicable to each.

 - Publication 1, Your Rights as a Taxpayer (PDF)

 - Publication 5181, Tax Return Reviews by Mail CP 2000, Letter 2030, CP 2501, Letter 2531 (PDF)